cypress-io/cypress/cypress/v1.0/documentation/1-Commands/27-last.md

 # [cy.last()](#section-usage)

-Reduce the set of matched elements to the final one in the set.
+Reduce the set of matched DOM elements to the final one in the set.

 ***